 - Minor blemish removals.

-However, real art comes from in-depth re-touching, which includes:
+However, real art comes from in-depth re-touching that mostly takes place in Photoshop, which includes:

 - Hair fixes.
 No flying hair.